 - Type 1 herpes simplex virus is the usual cause of cold sores around the mouth.
-It also causes up to half of cases of genital herpes.
+It also causes more than half of cases of genital herpes.

 - Type 2 herpes simplex virus usually only causes genital herpes.
 It can sometimes cause cold sores.

 The rest of this leaflet just deals with genital herpes.
 See separate leaflet called Cold Sores for details about herpes simplex infection around the mouth.
 Herpes simplex infection can also affect other areas of the body.
 For example, a herpes simplex infection that develops on a finger is commonly called a whitlow.

 Genital herpes is usually passed on by skin-to-skin contact with someone who is already infected with the virus.
 The moist skin that lines the mouth, genitals and anus is the most susceptible to infection.
 This means that the virus is most commonly passed on by having vaginal, anal or oral sex, or just close genital contact with an infected person.
 For example, if you have a cold sore around your mouth, by having oral sex, you may pass on the virus that causes genital herpes.

 Herpes simplex virus can also enter through a cut or break in the ordinary skin on other parts of the body.
 In this way the virus can sometimes affect fingers, hands, knees, etc, if they are in contact with another person's infected area.
 It is called a whitlow when it is on the fingers.

 You are not likely to re-infect yourself with your own virus through accidental touching, or to catch back your own virus from an infected partner, on a different part of your own body.

 What are the symptoms of genital herpes?